ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | ## Next Steps
 |
 | The best thing you can check after the Javascript grid tutorial is the [features overview](../grid-features/).
-| It provides an extensive review of what you can achieve with ag-Grid.
+| It provides an extensive review of what you can achieve with AG Grid.
 In addition, you can go through the
 | following help articles to learn more about the features we enabled:
 | <style>
 |    .btn.btn-outline-primary:hover {